jermuv/labrat/MISP/MISP-AZURESSA.md

 - In case docker try to use url "localhost", then you have to configure .env file and rerun container
 - In case you don't get docker working properly - it's most likely because you chose ubuntu 20.x instead of 22.x!

+# Defender for endpoint

+In case there is a need to onboard to defender for endpoint:
+- official documentation:

+**Quick and dirty**
+- download "linux server" -> local script (python)
+  - copy the script to linux machine